yesminmarie/github-explorer/README.md

 <img src="https://ik.imagekit.io/nplka5fxu0/Github-Explorer_-FlX_-uP0.gif" alt="Github Explorer"/>
 </p>

 <p>This project has been built on the Bootcamp GoStack from Rocketseat.
-It consists on a repository search that use the API of Github. </p>
+It consists on a repository search that uses the API of Github. </p>

 <p align="center">
  <a href="#objective">Objective</a> •